NoxOrg/Nox.Docs/src/pages/en/nox-lib-quick-start-project.md

     type: string
     maxWidth: 5
 ```
-### Setup SqlServer with Docker
+### Setup SQL Server with Docker
 ---
-Create a `docker-compose.yaml` for running a Sql Server conatainer
+Create a `docker-compose.yaml` for running a SQL Server container
 ```yaml
 version: '3.7'